darlean-io/darlean.ts/valueobjects/README.md

 * The canonical name is set to `first-name`.
 A canonical name is the name that is used for this field when serializing.
   To achieve smooth cross-language interoperability, canonical names can only contain lowercase `'a'-'z'`, `'0'-'9'` and the dash `'-'`.
 * We add a 2 validators that check whather a name has at least 2 characters, and must at least have one uppercase character.
 Otherwise we consider it not a valid first name.

+# TODO

+All of the below mentioned topics are not yet documented.

 ## Structures